trustoverip/tswg-keri-specification/spec/spec.md

-Key Event Receipt Infrastructure (KERI)
+I know there are some issues with it.Key Event Receipt Infrastructure (KERI)
 ==================

 **Specification Status**: v1.0 Draft